 It’s important to keep your clothes neat and clean, and there are ways you can do that while minimizing the impact on the environment.
 Using the right water setting, washing in cold water, and hanging clothes to dry all have a dramatic impact on energy use.
-You can save time and money while ensuring you look your best.
+Not only will you improve your environmental wellness, but you can save time and money while ensuring you look your best.

 Gardening is a great exercise that gets you out in the fresh air.
 If you compost your kitchen scraps, you can also reduce the waste you send to landfills.
 Current research also indicates that gardening reduces depression symptoms, and if you grow edible plants, you will reduce how much food you have to buy.
 At the same time, you will develop a new appreciation for the phrase “farm to table”.

 Even if you live in an apartment, you can still enjoy gardening and composting.
+Practice environmental wellness by first doing a little local research.
 There is probably a community garden near you that needs your time and your kitchen waste.
 Community gardens are a great place for socializing, too.
 If you organize activities around gardening, you can make new friends and indulge in serious fun that has nothing but positive effects on your body, your mind, and the world we all share.

 Buy high-quality tools and toys that won’t break or wear out fast, and look for eco-friendly producers.